Food is frightening for my fussy eater

 One day she swapped the yellow, banana-shaped block for a real banana.
 Her son happily accepted it.

 This all sounds like a LOT of work and energy.
 And it can be.
-But I always relate it back to reading.
-If a child struggles to read, we know that it could be a lot of work to help them to improve.
-We also know that the better our child reads the easier many things will be for them.
+But relate it back to reading.
+If your child struggles to read, you know that it could be a lot of work to help them to improve.
+You also know that the better your child reads the easier many things will be for them.

 Eating is just the same.
-Not being able to eat a variety of foods can be very isolating and limiting and not just for a child too.
+Not being able to eat a variety of foods can be isolating and limiting and not just for your child too.
 It affects the whole family.

 Practical things to do if food is frightening

-Meet a child where they are at and look for ways to support them to move forwards.
+Meet your child where they are at and look for ways to support them to move forwards.

 From there what is the next step?
 Perhaps it is bringing you a bunch of bananas in the supermarket or helping unpack them from the shopping bag when you get home.

-Every time our child interacts with a food, they are gradually reducing their fear.
+Every time your child interacts with a food, they are gradually reducing their fear.

 Even if your child is not as uncomfortable around foods, the consistent exposure and moving in gentle ever so slightly more challenging steps towards the end goal of eating, will be a lovely, gentle way to make progress.